Kansas Secure and Fair Elections (SAFE ) Act

 ID Required for Every Voter

-Beginning in 2012, every voter must show photo ID when voting in person at the polls.
-Individuals who vote by mail will provide either their driver's license number or a copy of their valid photo ID with their ballot applicaion.
+Every voter must show photo ID when voting in person at the polls.
+Individuals who vote by mail will provide either their driver's license number or a copy of their valid photo ID with their ballot application.

 **A VOTER AGE 65 OR OLDER MAY USE AN EXPIRED PHOTO ID DOCUMENT